bmitch/churn-php/README.md

 # Default: 0.1
 minScoreToShow: 0

+# The command returns an 1 exit code if the highest score is greater than the threshold.
+# Disabled if null.
+# Default: null
+maxScoreThreshold: 0.9

 # The number of parallel jobs to use when processing files.
 # Default: 10
 parallelJobs: 10